CityOfNewYork/nyco-wp-boilerplate/README.md

 ### Database

 You can look at the database with tools like [Sequel Pro](https://www.sequelpro.com/).
-The connection host will be `127.0.0.1` and the db username/password/name will be `wp` or whatever you set in your configuration if you change the config file.
+The connection host will be `127.0.0.1` and the db username/password/name will be `wp` or whatever you set in your configuration if you changed the config file.

 ## Scripts